zsoltherpai/feather/README.md

 ####About Feather####
 Feather is an ultra-lightweight dependency injecton ([JSR-330](https://jcp.org/en/jsr/detail?id=330 "JSR-330")) library for Java and Android.
-It's a good fit for projects needing the basics done simply / efficiently rather than needing a kitchen sink of features.
+It's aimed for projects needing the basics done simply rather than a kitchen sink of features.

 #####Footprint, performance######
 Comparing Feather to [Guice] (https://github.com/google/guice "Guice") - as a reference:
 - the library itself weighs less than 3% of Guice
 - no external dependencies
-- based on a crude benchmark (atm) - bootstraps ~3x faster, instantiates dependencies ~30% faster
+- based on a (atm) crude benchmark  - bootstraps ~3x faster, instantiates dependencies ~30% faster
 Note: not to downplay the mighty Guice at all, Guice has a much larger set of features

 #####How it works#####
 Feather is based on reflection.
-It does not scan the classpath / nor does anything expensive or fishy.
 In a typical scenario it inspects the constructor of the requested dependency (happens only once) and calls it with the necessary dependencies (a recursion).
+No classpath scanning, proxying or anything costly involved.

 #####Usage - code examples#####
 ######Create the injector (Feather)######